bobev18/stujeditor/README.md

  - the 'selector' field is not available in the GUI for this DDI type.
 The default value is "First", but is never omitted in XML, although it cannot be anything different
  - the 'refresh' (named lifecycle in XML) and 'shared' (scope), are shown in UI, but fully disabled; the defaults cannot be changed, yet are not omitted in XML, nor hidden in UI
  - seems like every DDI object has an boolean 'encode' attribute, but in XML, that's not in the the DDI element attributes, not even as a child like 'selection' or 'scope', but is under sub-element 'item' identified with specific attribute-value pair i.e `CODE="ENCODE    "` , and the actual boolean value is as in element text: `<ITEM CODE="ENCODE    ">true</ITEM>`
- - indication whether the success validation string should be RegEx or strig is in NVP towards the step, while it fits better as attribute to the SUCCESS tag
+ - indication whether the success validation string should be RegEx or string is in NVP towards the step, while it fits better as attribute to the SUCCESS tag
+ - EXECUTESEPARATELY="false" is present for group lead steps, so apparently they are being executed separately based on some other condition; in the GUI, the checkbox for 'execute separately' is hidden for lead steps

 ---